gjkaur/Guided-Projects-Coursera/README.md

 ## 1. Getting Started with Power BI Desktop (25 May 2024)
    - Power BI Desktop software
-   - analyzing data on credit card defaults with Power BI Desktop
+   - Analyzing data on credit card defaults with Power BI Desktop
    - Power BI Desktop is a free Business Intelligence application from Microsoft that lets you load, transform, and visualize data.
    - Create interactive reports and dashboards quite easily, and quickly.
    - Learn some of the basics of Power BI by importing, transforming, and visualizing the data.